Joosty/Joosty..github.io/_pages/cv.md

 ## Personal Profile

-A Queen Mary University of London undergraduate student pursuing an MEng in Aerospace Engineering.
-Dedicated to spacecraft and debris modelling, with a strong foundation in spacecraft dynamics, mission planning, and design.
-Academic coursework and projects have equipped me with proficiency in orbital mechanics, dynamics modelling of spacecraft systems, and risk analysis.
-Proven professional adaptability and communication skills from experience in the civil sector, adhering to guidelines on large-scale, high-pressure projects.
-My upcoming MEng project is titled 'Design and Implementation of a Digital Twin for a CubeSat'.
-Actively seeking graduate opportunities, focusing on engineering or research roles in satellite operations, dynamics, and modelling.
+Final-year MEng Aerospace Engineering student at Queen Mary University of London, recognised for academic excellence and expertise in FEA, mechanical design, numerical simulation, CFD, and control systems modelling.
+Currently contributing to the design and modelling of an ADCS for a CubeSat digital twin within MATLAB.
+Serving as Lead AOCS Engineer in a national satellite design competition with UKSEDS, while also leading the mechanical segment of an international aerospace project as part of the European Space Agency's Balloon Experiments Programme.
+Gained valuable internship experience in the civil engineering sector, enhancing skills in requirements management, communication, and working effectively under pressure.
+Proficient in MATLAB, Simulink, Python, Abaqus, and SolidWorks, with proven experience in leadership, technical documentation, and multidisciplinary collaboration.

 ## Skills

-* **Engineering Software:** Creo, SolidWorks, Abaqus, STAR-CCM+, FreeFlyer, ESA Master, ESA Drama, GitHub, Python, MATLAB
+* **Engineering Software:** SolidWorks, Abaqus, MATLAB-Simulink, Python, GitHub, Creo, STAR-CCM+, FreeFlyer, ESA Master, ESA Drama
-* **Technical Skills:** Orbital Mechanics, Dynamics, Risk Assessment, Mission Planning, Documentation, Technical Writing, LaTeX
+* **Technical Skills:** Control Systems Modelling, FEA, CFD, Numerical Simulation, Rigid Body Dynamics, LaTeX
-* **Soft Skills:** Leadership, Time Management, Teamwork, Presentation, Communication
+* **Soft Skills:** Engineering Documentation, Leadership, Time Management, Teamwork, Presentation, Communication

 ## Education

 ### MEng in Aerospace Engineering | Queen Mary University of London | Sept 2021 - Current
-* Maintaining a 77.6% academic average
+* Maintaining a 77.6% academic average and awarded the Drapers' Company Prize and Engineering and Materials Science Prize for 2023/24
-* Awarded the Drapers' Company Prize and the Engineering and Materials Science Prize for the 2023/24 academic year
+* Completed modules in engineering design, solid mechanics, fluid mechanics, aerothermodynamics, and control systems, with a strong focus on FEA, CFD, and numerical methods
-* Completed modules in flight dynamics and stability, control systems, spacecraft dynamics, numerical methods, and spacecraft systems engineering
+* Leading the development of attitude determination and control systems for a CubeSat digital twin in MATLAB and the UKSEDS CubeSat competition
-* Led a year-long project on Orbital Decay and Rendezvous of an On-orbit Satellite Refuelling System
+* Previous projects include the design and modelling of inertial navigation systems in Simulink and satellite lifetime simulations in Python
-* Contributed to and reviewed textbooks for QMUL modules on Computational Spacecraft and Symbolic Dynamics
+* Received the SEED award after contributing to and reviewing QMUL textbooks on Computational Spacecraft and Symbolic Dynamics under Dr. Angadh Nanjangud

 ### Space Debris Training Course | European Space Agency Academy | ESEC Galaxia, Belgium | Sept 2024
-* Completed in-depth training on space debris challenges, including risk assessment and active debris removal technologies
+* Completed training on space debris challenges, covering the current environment, countermeasures, risk assessment, space traffic management, and debris removal
 * Gained practical experience with ESA's Master and Drama software for satellite modelling and risk analysis
-* Collaborated on a mission planning project for the disposal of a Low Earth Orbit (LEO) satellite
+* Collaborated on a mission planning and risk assessment project focused on the disposal of a Low Earth Orbit (LEO) satellite

 ### A Levels | Kingsbury Green Academy Sixth Form | Calne, UK | September 2019 - September 2021
 * Maths (B), Physics (B), and Sociology (A*)